leblancfg/bayes/content/pages/index.md

 ## Logistics

 The plan is for participants to collaboratively perform directed sessions together as a study group, either by webcam or in person.
 We are partnering with the [Canadian School of Public Service's Digital Academy](https://www.csps-efpc.gc.ca/About_us/Business_lines/digitalacademy-eng.aspx00e9mie-du-numu00e9rique) for services and a boardroom to meet in person.
-This section will be updated accordingly.
+Check the links on the left to access the details on how to communicate with the group.